 Aging is a time for deepening, and our mortality a time for musing, for remembering and for recognizing the large patterns that have guided us to the moment we are now in life.
 It is also a time to reflect on what we do to nourish this precious, tender place in us, where we open ourselves and risk our vulnerability in order to gain access to dimensions of life that we may have previously ignored, but now want to return to reevaluate our past in light of the present.
 Being grateful can open us to presences that insist on some attention, and seeing where freedoms that we had not noticed, are budding in the garden of our lives.
 We will explore the direct and intimate connection between mindfulness, gratefulness and ‘createfulness’.

 Be sure to have a journal or a notebook close by; each class is both conversational and experiential as we call up parts of our own unique narrative and note where creative impulses, attitudes and desires have nourished us, given the four areas outlined above.
-We will use 10 to15-minute writings that will allow us to create and express meaning from our plotline.
-My hope is that we can share some of these insights with others to assist them on their unique pilgrimage.

 By the end of this course you will